gisma-courses/gc/README.md

-This course is part of gisma spatial science ressources of the [Department of Geography](https://www.uni-marburg.de/fb19).
+This web site is part of gisma spatial science ressources of the [Department of Geography](https://www.uni-marburg.de/fb19).

-The course content is developed and hosted on Github.
+The content is developed and hosted on Github.

 The responsibility for the content rests with the instructors.
 Statements, opinions and/or conclusions are the ones from the instructors and do not necessarily reflect the opinion of the representatives of Marburg University.